 He received a master of business administration degree from Maryville University and a Bachelor of Science degree in accounting from the University of Missouri.
 He is a Fellow of the American College of Medical Practice Executives (FACMPE) of the Medical Group Management Association (MGMA).
 He has been a Certified Professional Coder (CPC) from the AAPC.
 He maintains membership in the Healthcare Financial Management Association (HFMA), Association for Dermatology Administrators/Managers (ADAM), and American Association of Orthopedic Executives (AAOE).
 He is an adviser for numerous medical groups, a frequent speaker on practice management, revenue cycle, physician compensation and strategy topics.

-Curtis is a health care principal at CliftonLarsonAllen with more than 25 years of experience serving health care clients.
-He has served a wide variety of clients throughout the United States, including medical groups, ambulatory surgery centers, senior living facilities, and community hospitals focusing mainly on the physician and provider aspects.
+Curtis is a health care principal at CliftonLarsonAllen with more than 30 years of experience serving health care clients.
+He has served a wide variety of clients nationally, including medical groups, ambulatory surgery centers, senior living facilities, and community hospitals focusing mainly on the physician and provider aspects.

 Curtis has been a consultant and advisor driven to improve revenue, productivity, and efficiency since 1996.
 Throughout his tenure working with health care organizations, he has provided: